 What is PDC?

-PDC’s activities are funded primarily by the Swedish Research Council (VR) through SNIC, and by KTH, with additional support from various Scandinavian and European HPC research projects.
+- PDC’s activities are funded primarily by the Swedish Research Council (VR) through NAISS, and by KTH, with additional support from various Scandinavian and European HPC research projects.

 Education and training at PDC